parischap/effect-libs/packages/pretty-print/README.md

   yarn add effect @parischap/js-lib @parischap/effect-lib @parischap/pretty-print
   ```

+We use three peerDependencies.
+The size may seem important.
+But, in fact, we use little of each peerDependency.
+Once bundled and tree-shaken, it's not that big any more!

 ## API

 After reading this introduction, you make take a look at the [API documentation](https://parischap.github.io/effect-libs/docs/pretty-print).